How to bypass a paywall in 2024 (simple with 18 solutions)

 Bardeen is an AI productivity app that allows you to run automations right from the browser.

-After you install the extension and create a free account, you can access content hidden behind a paywall by running one of the following pre-built playbooks.
+After you install the extension and create a free account, you can access content hidden behind a paywall by running one of the following pre-built automations (or playbooks, as we call them).

 Remove a hard paywall with web archives

-This playbook can bypass a hard paywall on most websites by using web archives.
+This playbook can bypass any type of paywall on most websites by using web archives.
 You can run this automation with a single click on any website.

 And here is how it works.